Do you want to see a reactive version of the Spring Pet Clinic project? Then, you're at the right place!

 - Database password: astra2020

-It may take a few minutes for the database to deploy, but you'll get an email when it's ready and you will see the status change to Active.
+It may take a minute for the database to deploy, but you'll get an email when it's ready.